dankski/dot-files/README.md

-# setting
+# Dot File Collections

-Collection of file settings and dot files
+This project hosts all dot files or configuration related stuff, which I need for my personal productivity.